cemeterysummoning/website/blog-posts/metallic-ratios.md

 ---

-We've all heard of the Golden Ratio; it's a well observed phenomenon across nature, often seen in surprising places: from the spirals of a pinecone to the perceived root of aesthetic beauty.
+We've all heard of the golden ratio; it's a well observed phenomenon across nature, often seen in surprising places: from the spirals of a pinecone to the perceived root of aesthetic beauty.
-There is something to be said about this prevalence in nature; the Golden Ratio can be thought of as just a consequence of an exceedingly simple idea; the ratio between one thing and the next being equal to the ratio between that next object and its next.
+There is something to be said about this prevalence in nature; the golden ratio can be thought of as just a consequence of an exceedingly simple idea; the ratio between one thing and the next being equal to the ratio between that next object and its next.
-In fact, among the derivations of the Golden Ratio lies the idea of the Fibonacci sequence (which we'll touch on later), which itself came from the goal of modeling the reproduction of rabbits.
+In fact, among the derivations of the golden ratio lies the idea of the Fibonacci sequence (which we'll touch on later), which itself came from the goal of modeling the reproduction of rabbits.

-Although it has many definitions, the Golden Ratio (often notated φ) is often thought of as the relationship:
+Although it has many definitions, the golden ratio (often notated φ) is often thought of as the relationship:

 $$\frac{a + b}{a} = \frac{a}{b} = \varphi$$